-This answer to that question appears to be reasonably straightforward.
-However, it leaves another one hanging out there unanswered.
-Of course!
-This hobby wouldn’t be nearly as much fun were it not so.
+The answer to this question is reasonably straightforward.
+The only problem is it raises another one.
+Of course it does!!
+This hobby wouldn’t be half as much fun if it were not so.

 One of the other Gibson County families was Jesse Rankin and his wife Cynthia.
 Rankin researchers disagree on the identity of his parents.
 Some claim he was a son of Shaker Reverend John Rankin from the Guilford County, NC line of Robert and Rebecca Rankin.
 That John died in 1850 in Shaker Village (now “Shakertown”), Logan County, KY.
 Let’s call him “Shaker John.”
-Other researchers claim Jesse was a son of the Robert Rankin who lived in Rutherford Co., NC, Pendleton District, SC, and Caldwell County, KY.
+Other researchers believe Jesse was a son of the Robert Rankin who lived in Rutherford Co., NC, Pendleton District, SC, and Caldwell County, KY.
 Call him “Rutherford Robert.”

-Jesse and Cynthia first appeared for certain in the 1840 census for Gibson County and were probably also enumerated there in 1830, although Jesse’s age group is inconsistent between the 1830 and 1840 censuses.
-The 1850 census lists the Rankins in Jesse’s household as follows:
+Jesse and Cynthia first appeared for certain in the 1840 census for Gibson County.
+They were probably also enumerated there in 1830, although Jesse’s age group is inconsistent between the 1830 and 1840 censuses.
+The 1850 census lists the Rankins in Jesse’s household as follows (all four children born in Tennessee):

 - Jesse Rankin, 55, farmer, born KY, District 9, dwelling #1841